 Activities Sports & Athletics The Texas Wedge in Golf: What It Is and When to Use One Share PINTEREST Email Print One place it's still common today to see the use of a Texas wedge - putting from off the green - is on links courses.
-Ross Kinnaird/Getty Images Sports & Athletics Golf Basics History Gear Golf Courses Famous Golfers Golf Tournaments Baseball Basketball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism. our editorial process Brent Kelley Updated July 05, 2019 "Texas wedge" is a golf slang term for the putter or for any shot from off the green that the golfer chooses to play using a putter.
+Ross Kinnaird/Getty Images Sports & Athletics Golf Basics History Gear Golf Courses Famous Golfers Golf Tournaments Baseball Bicycling Billiards Bodybuilding Bowling Boxing Car Racing Cheerleading Extreme Sports Football Gymnastics Ice Hockey Martial Arts Professional Wrestling Skateboarding Skating Paintball Soccer Swimming & Diving Table Tennis Tennis Track & Field Volleyball Other Activities Learn More By Brent Kelley Brent Kelley Brent Kelley is an award-winning sports journalist and golf expert with over 30 years in print and online journalism.
+Learn about our Editorial Process Updated on 07/05/19 "Texas wedge" is a golf slang term for the putter or for any shot from off the green that the golfer chooses to play using a putter.
 We'll explain how the term "Texas wedge" originated below, but first some words about why using a putter from off the green is sometimes the right play.
 When to Play a Texas Wedge, and How As a general rule, when you're around the putting green you should favor putting over chipping, and chipping over pitching, when those options exist.
 Misses and bad shots tend to be worse when pitching than when chipping, and when chipping than when putting.
 (The more time the ball spends in the air as opposed to on the ground, the greater, generally speaking, the potential for bad outcomes.)
 Another way to put it: Keeping the ball on the ground with a putt from off the green reduces the risk involved.
 Your margin of error is greater.
 Of course, you have to have to the right conditions to play a Texas wedge shot: firm ground between you and the putting surface; no hazards, rough, fluffy fairway grass or other problems between you and the green.
 The farther you are off the green, the harder, more closely mown you'll want the turf to be before choosing the putter option.
 If the grass is lush and soft, you'll have to consider chipping, pitching or even a lob shot.
 If there is thick rough ringing the green, or there is a bunker or some other problem area between you and the green, that removes putting from your list of options.
 Likewise, if putting from off the green requires putting through fringe whose grain is growing against you ( you'd be putting into the grain) you're probably better off chipping.
 In that scenario, judging the correct speed is very difficult.
 So what's the technique?
 Don't overthink a Texas wedge shot.
 If you have the conditions to try it, then remember: You're just hitting a long putt, so treat it that way.
 Read the break, read the speed.
 Take a practice stroke that matches the stroke length and speed you'll use to hit the putt, then focus on contacting the ball with the center of the putter face.
 (Off-center hits with a putter from off the green can really lose distance.)
 Where Does the Term 'Texas Wedge' Come From?
 Texas, of course!
 It's believed that the term was popularized by that greatest of all Texas golfers, Ben Hogan.
 But why Texas?
 Back in Hogan's day and earlier, many Texas golf courses, especially those outside the biggest cities, were noted for very dry, hard conditions.
 Fairway grass could be thin and very tightly mowed (if it was even growing), fairways hard, little to no rough and winds high.
 Many Texas courses had push-up greens.
 Chipping or pitching from 20, 30, 50 feet off the green, from very tight lies to small, domed greens, and in plenty of wind, was a challenge, even for very good golfers.
 So golfers in that circumstance developed an alternative: They pulled out the putter and rapped the ball up to the green on the ground.
 The Texas wedge.
 (By the way, as someone who grew up in Texas I can tell you that many small-town Texas golf courses still have those conditions today.
 They are a lot of fun to play, but very challenging around the greens.)
 Are Texas Wedges Still Played Today?
 You bet!
 Anytime a golfer putts from off the green, you might hear it called a "Texas wedge," even when conditions otherwise don't much resemble those long-ago Texas golf courses where the term arose.
 Golf courses today where conditions often do resemble the original Texas wedge courses are the links courses of the United Kingdom.
 Texas wedge shots are played often every year at British Opens.
 If you choose to play the Texas wedge shot, you'll need to take into account the slope of both the fairway and green, just as you would if you were reading break on a normal putt.
 Alternate uses: Note that the term "Texas Wedge" has been used by many golf companies over the years as the brand name on putters, chippers and wedges.
 Also some golfers, even some instructors, use "Texas wedge" either as a synonym for a bump-and-run chip or to mean blading the ball with the leading edge of wedge from around the green.
 Those uses are out there, but they are less common than using "Texas wedge" to mean the putter and a stroke from off the green, its original meaning.